 I wanted to make a list of all of my favorite things about Riviera Maya and instead of talking about it, I’ve decided to show you with some photos of the best things to do in Riviera Maya.
 I hope these photos will transport you to the Yucatán Peninsula so you are able to smell, taste, and feel the beauty of this place.

-Top Things to See & Do in Riviera Maya, Mexico
+Top 8 Reasons to Visit Riviera Maya, Mexico

 Cenotes, Underground Rivers and Caves

 I was told if you dig deep enough anywhere in Riviera Maya, you will hit water.
 This just goes to show how many options there are for swimming in cenotes and underground rivers.